nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-08-07-this-week-synthetic-biology-2-checkpoint.md

 [Swab-Seq: A high-throughput platform for massively scaled up SARS-CoV-2 testing](https://www.medrxiv.org/content/10.1101/2020.08.04.20167874v1) by Bloom, J.S. *et al.* medRxiv.

+***

 ***This Week in Synthetic Biology*** is published every Friday, and covers the latest peer-reviewed research, preprints, and other news in the field.
-A version of these newsletters is also posted on [Medium](https://medium.com/this-week-in-synthetic-biology) and [hiniko.io](https://hiniko.io/).
+A version of these newsletters is also posted on [Medium](https://medium.com/this-week-in-synthetic-biology).

 Questions, comments, concerns?
 Please [comment on this post](https://synbio.substack.com/).